Leanne Chen

 Education and Employment Background

-Prof. Leanne Chen received her PhD in Physical Chemistry from Stanford University, where she focused on unravelling the discharge mechanisms of batteries and the second-order effects of electrolyte in catalysis under the tutelage of Jens K. Nørskov.
-She then moved to the California Institute of Technology for her Postdoctoral Scholarship and further augmented her training in the group of Thomas F. Miller III.
+Prof. Chen received her PhD in Physical Chemistry from Stanford University in 2017, where she focused on unravelling the discharge mechanisms of batteries and electrolyte effects in catalysis under the tutelage of Jens K. Nørskov.
+She then moved to the California Institute of Technology to carry out postdoctoral research until 2019.
 Prof. Chen joined the Department of Chemistry at the University of Guelph as an Assistant Professor in 2020.
+She received early tenure and was promoted to Associate Professor in 2025.

 Research Themes